chainstacklabs/starknet-cairo-odyssey/Article-2.md

 ### Storage variables: read and write

 Contract state variables are called storage variables in Cairo.
-To define them, we need to use the `@storage_var` decorator:
+To define them, we need to use the `@storage_var` decorator and declare them as functions as follows:

 ```php
 # Keeps a counter of the number of accounts